therious/lab/libs/utils/docs/time-control.md

 ## Our Notation
 Compactly and similar to popular notation Chess time control, expanded to accommodate Go controls

 ### Summary of Notation
+Though presented first, its more intelligible after seeing the examples below:

     [Periods *] [[reset] Moves / ] [(Delay)] [reset] Time [..Cap] [+ [..]Bonus]

     Or more succinctly:

     [P *] [[r]M / ] [(D)] [r]T[..C] [+ [..]B]

-Rules and principles of the notation:
+### Rules and principles of the notation:
 - The notation represents a configuration of the clock
 - A configuration may have multiple *stages*, delimited by *commas*
     - e.g. "60m, 10/r10m" has an initial absolute stage of 60 minutes, followed by another stage